-Status: Environmental Phase Two Underway - 32 Percent Complete
+Status: Environmental Phase Two Underway - 55 Percent Complete

-Caltrans is the lead for the environmental phase of this project.
-The project area includes the cities of Laguna Hills.
-Laguna Woods, and Lake Forest, which are direct stakeholders of the project improvements.
+Summary: Caltrans is the lead for the environmental phase of this project.
+The project area includes the cities of Laguna Hills, Laguna Woods, and Lake Forest, which are direct stakeholders of the project improvements.
 The study began in April 2017 and the draft Initial Study/Environmental Assessment was completed in March 2019.
 The three stakeholder cities were not in consensus on a preferred alternative, and costs identified for the remaining alternatives were significantly higher than the assumed cost in the Next 10 Plan, which created additional challenges.
 The environmental phase was anticipated to be completed in late 2019; however, without the cities' consensus, OCTA does not support the finalization of the document.
 OCTA requested Caltrans put completion of the ED on hold until a consultant, retained by OCTA, provides a further assessment of the alternatives to help facilitate reaching an agreement.
 The three cities reached a consensus to add two new alternatives from the assessment in addition to the two alternatives previously developed as part of the draft ED into the environmental process.
-On August 8, 2022, the Board approved an amendment to the cooperative agreement with Caltrans to reinitiate the environmental phase incorporating feedback from the cities on the proposed alternatives.
-This quarter, the project team continued environmental phase studies and completed a recirculation of the public scoping period, at the request of the City of Laguna Woods.
-Due to the dependency on acquiring consensus from all three cities, this project is marked as a cost/schedule risk in the CAP.
+The forecasted cost and schedule are measured against an amended baseline cost and schedule established in the fourth quarter of FY 2022-23.
+The environmental phase was reinitiated in January 2023 to incorporate feedback from the cities on the proposed alternatives.
+This quarter, OCTA and Caltrans continued coordination with the cities of Laguna Hills, Laguna Woods, and Lake Forest on the proposed alternatives, traffic analysis, and environmental phase studies.
+Caltrans completed the final Traffic Operations Analysis Report.